 - ensures its integration into the existing landscape.

-The new bridge has a three-corridor design, including two three-lane corridors for vehicular traffic and a two-lane transit corridor capable of accommodating a either buses or a light rail transit system.
+The new bridge has a three-corridor design, including two three-lane corridors for vehicular traffic and a two-lane transit corridor capable of accommodating a light rail transit system.
 The new bridge will also include a multi-use path for pedestrians and cyclists.